Vietnam.vn - Nền tảng quảng bá Việt Nam

 “We [BRICS] must develop our own payment system, including the economies of the Southern Hemisphere - allowing us to conduct transactions in our national currencies” rather than the US dollar, Andrey Kostin, CEO of VTB Bank (Russia), announced at a recent press conference.
 In which, “India has a very positive attitude towards cooperation with Russia”.

-In fact, with US banks lending billions of dollars globally, any move away from the dollar could see these activities curtailed, hurting banks' profits at a time when they are struggling to find ways to grow and increase earnings.
+In fact, with US banks lending billions of dollars globally, any move away from the dollar could see these activities curtailed, hurting banks' profits at a time when they are struggling to find ways to grow and boost earnings.

 As banks continue to face headwinds, leading to a series of failures from early 2023 to 2024, the US banking industry could be hit hard if BRICS countries continue to push for de-dollarization.